 head and neck teratoma/epignathus

-Fibrodysplasia ossificans progressiva (FOP), previously known as myositis ossificans progressiva (MOP), is a rare, inherited disorder characterized by progressive fibrosis and ossification of muscles, tendons, fasciae, aponeuroses, and ligaments of multiple sites.
-It is disabling and ultimately ...
+Fibrodysplasia ossificans progressiva (FOP), previously known as myositis ossificans progressiva (MOP) and also known as Munchmeyer’s disease, is a rare, inherited disorder characterized by progressive fibrosis and ossification of muscles, tendons, fasciae, aponeuroses, and ligaments of multiple...

 Fibromatosis colli is a rare form of infantile fibromatosis that occurs within the sternocleidomastoid muscle.

 There may be a slight male predilection.
 It typically presents a few weeks after birth.

 Presentation is usually with torticollis and is most frequ...